juroc95/juroc95/README.md

 # Juhwan Lee

-International student from South Korea with a computer science focus.
-Actively seeking a summer internship in a computer science related area to further my knowledge of the field.
-Excited at the prospect of bringing my talents to the company.
+International student from South Korea studying computer science at Portland State University with an expected graduation of Mar 2023.
+Previously worked as a software developer intern at MediaZen.
+Currently seeking a second summer internship in a computer science related area to further my knowledge of the field.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=juroc95)](https://github.com/anuraghazra/github-readme-stats)